-Our REU site participants will be engaged in research that spans four themes under the umbrella of Human Communication in a Connected World.
+Our REU site participants will be engaged in research that spans four themes under the umbrella of Safe, Usable, Reliable and Fair Interenet.
 These themes are: (1) communication and cybersecurity, (2) scientific experimentation and knowledge capture, and (3) social data science.

 These themes are emerging today because of the increased use of the Internet in daily lives.
 The abundance of applications and the ever-increasing traffic volume cannot be sustained by the current infrastructure.
 Today’s businesses